claireguyatt/HT/README.md

 The goal is to give users knowledge that will help them more often have great days!!

 ## Tech Stack
 Happiness Tracker is built using Django and data is stored in a MySQL database.
-Both the web app and the databse are hosted on a railway server.
+Both the web app and the database are hosted on a railway server.